If you plan to visit Nashville, where do you go to see the best live music?

 The Flamingo is a cocktail club and coffee bar with a diverse selection of live music throughout the week.
 They showcase local bands/artists who showcase their talent.
-They have renowned cocktails, disco ball, lights and music.
+They have renowned cocktails, disco balls, lights, and music.
 It creates a cool vibe.

-The Exit/In is a legendary music venue in Nashville that has been supporting alternative music acts since 1971, despite the city’s strong country music scene.
-It was the first place in Nashville to host songwriters’ nights, and has hosted acts from a variety of genres, including Kings of Leon, Sheryl Crow, Jerry Lee Lewis, and Steve Martin.
-The venue remains a treasure and important part of Nashville’s music scene.
+The Exit/In is a legendary music venue in Nashville that has been supporting alternative music acts since 1971 despite the city's strong country music scene.
+It was the first place in Nashville to host songwriters' nights and has hosted acts from a variety of genres, including Kings of Leon, Sheryl Crow, Jerry Lee Lewis, and Steve Martin.
+The venue remains a treasure and an important part of Nashville's music scene.

 The 5 Spot (East Nashville)

-The 5 Spot have live events every night of the week.
-This includes Motown Monday, Country, Urban Music Writers Rounds, 80’s dance parties, Funky Good Times, Topo Tuesday and more.
+The 5 Spot has live events every night of the week.
+This includes Motown Monday, Country, Urban Music Writers Rounds, 80's dance parties, Funky Good Times, Topo Tuesday, and more.
 To check out upcoming events at this popular Nashville music venue, click here.